Credit: SaskParks

 Enjoy a Picnic

-Have a fun day with your family, a barbeque picnic in the park.
+Have a fun day with your family, a barbecue picnic in the park.
 See the picnic sites in the City.
 You can also enjoy picnicking in your neighbourhood park.

 Spend a day at Cannington Manor Provincial Park

-This unique village features reconstructed buildings that tell the unique tale of a village that sprung up and was later abandoned.
+This unique village features reconstructed buildings that tell the unique tale of a village that sprang up and was later abandoned.
 Located 2.5 hours from Regina.

 Check out the Wascana Trails